mongodb/docs-atlas-architecture/source/includes/byok-encryption-recommendations-short.rst

-We :ref:`recommend <arch-center-recommendations>` that you enable BYOK encryption when provisioning your {+cluster+} for staging and production environments.
+For staging and production environments, we recommend enabling BYOK encryption when provisioning your {+cluster+}.
-Consider skipping BYOK encryption for development and testing environments to save costs, unless you're in a highly-regulated industry or storing sensitive data.
-To learn more, see :ref:`arch-center-encryption-at-rest`.
+For development and testing, consider skipping BYOK encryption environments to save costs, unless you're in a highly-regulated industry or storing sensitive data.
+To learn more, see :ref:`arch-center-recommendations`